vutoff/devops-programme/README.md

-# FIRST SORRY FOR MAKING THIS PULL REQUESTS WITH DELAY, BUT I WAS SICK.
 # Ansible Playbook --- Build & Run Python App (Docker)

 This playbook builds a Docker image for the Python application, removes